paglobal/augmented-tabflow/README.md

 ### Now

-- add two-finger swipe to switch between tab group colors
-- show tab group spaces underneath
 - custom color scheme for tab group spaces
-- (maybe) add nice color transition
+- add color scheme across all pages
+- change active tab to correspond to current tab space
+- new tab groups should correspond to current tab space
 - restore certain pieces of state such as user's `currentSession` from local storage on `onUpdated` callback -
-- change icon for `Add Tab Group`
-- group `Ungrouped` tab groups on import
-- edit button for tabs doesn't fit when audio icon and favicon are showing, while session is open
-- add option for adding tab to other tab groups under `Add To Tab Group` (ie. add to some other tab group or a `New Tab Group` or even ungrouping it)
+- add `Grouping Options` for tabs and tab groups to reduce clutter (ie. add to some other tab group or a `New Tab Group` or even ungrouping or pinning it)
-- add options for merging tab groups with other tab groups under `Add To Tab Group` (ie. where do you want to move them to? `Ungrouped Tabs` or some other tab group?)
-- move new tab group to beginning
-- fix improper grouping in tab page

 ### Later

+- add window manipulation options through action buttons (eg. support moving whole windows)
+- fix slight color change issue on tree item text hover
+- always aggregate all `Ungrouped` tab group data after importing or exporting
-- implement sharing of sessions through plain copied text and through files (`Create Session From File/Text` and `Share Session`)
+- implement sharing of sessions through plain copied text and through files (`Create Session From Text`, `Create Tab Group From Text`, `Share Session` and `Share TabGroup`)
 - implement omnibox opensearch stuff with `activeTab` permission restrictions in mind
 - add badge for address (maybe) with reload, forward and back buttons
 - add commands to group tabs according to domain, title similarity and other stuff